rchavarria/notes/_posts/2019-01-04-youre-your-own-gym.markdown

 ### Resto de notas tomadas

-unequivocally state You Are Your Own Gym is a must read for anyone truly interested in their well-being

-What if I told you that you already have the most advanced fitness machine ever created?
-Your own body

-MISSION SUCCESS: Lean, Strong, and Confident

-HOW I GOT HERE

-WHY BODYWEIGHT EXERCISES
+> Qué tal si te digo que tú ya tienes la máquina de finess más avanzada jamás creada?
+Tu cuerpo

+#### 1 Misión conseguida: Fibroso, fuerte y confiado

+#### 2 How I Got Here

+#### 3 Why Bodyweight Exercises?

 POPULARITY OF TRAINING EQUIPMENT, systems, and fad diets is mostly the result of marketing—not a genuine attempt to help a generally out-of-shape society reach higher levels of fitness and well-being

 POPULARITY OF TRAINING EQUIPMENT, systems, and fad diets is mostly the result of marketing—not a genuine attempt to help a generally out-of-shape society reach higher levels of fitness and well-being

 MYTH: BODYWEIGHT EXERCISES DON’T ALLOW YOU TO ADJUST THE DIFFICULTY OF AN EXERCISE There’s a common misperception out there that bodyweight exercise options are limited.
 Push Ups, Pull Ups, Sit Ups—and not much else.Hmmmm… Did I mention that there’s over 111 different exercises in this book?
 And that’s not including their variations.
 The fact is there’s a far wider array of exercises in this book than there are machines in any gym in the world.
 Other people think it’s impossible to work certain muscle groups with bodyweight exercises.
 Wrong again.
 Every single muscle group, and some you didn’t know existed can be worked without weights—from getting rid of a pencil neck to using your shin muscles to round out your calves.
 The only limiting factor with bodyweight exercises is your creativity.
 Every weightlifting motion can be mimicked, made harder or easier, with your own bodyweight.
 And unlike those machines in the gym, there are seemingly infinite ways to vary any of my exercises, keeping your muscles guessing and growing for the rest of your life.
 For example, I detail Push Ups that even a 600-pound man (or 70 year-old woman, for that matter) could do.
 And then there’s ones, like the Planche Push Up, most professional bodybuilders won’t be able to execute without lots of practice.
 My 10-week program actu-10 YOU ARE YOUR OWN GYM

 MYTH: BODYWEIGHT EXERCISES DON’T ALLOW YOU TO ADJUST THE DIFFICULTY OF AN EXERCISE There’s a common misperception out there that bodyweight exercise options are limited.
 Push Ups, Pull Ups, Sit Ups—and not much else.Hmmmm… Did I mention that there’s over 111 different exercises in this book?
 And that’s not including their variations.
 The fact is there’s a far wider array of exercises in this book than there are machines in any gym in the world.
 Other people think it’s impossible to work certain muscle groups with bodyweight exercises.
 Wrong again.
 Every single muscle group, and some you didn’t know existed can be worked without weights—from getting rid of a pencil neck to using your shin muscles to round out your calves.
 The only limiting factor with bodyweight exercises is your creativity.
 Every weightlifting motion can be mimicked, made harder or easier, with your own bodyweight.
 And unlike those machines in the gym, there are seemingly infinite ways to vary any of my exercises, keeping your muscles guessing and growing for the rest of your life.
 For example, I detail Push Ups that even a 600-pound man (or 70 year-old woman, for that matter) could do.
 And then there’s ones, like the Planche Push Up, most professional bodybuilders won’t be able to execute without lots of practice.
 My 10-week program actu-10 YOU ARE YOUR OWN GYM

 MYTH: BODYWEIGHT EXERCISES DON’T ALLOW YOU TO ADJUST THE DIFFICULTY OF AN EXERCISE There’s a common misperception out there that bodyweight exercise options are limited.
 Push Ups, Pull Ups, Sit Ups—and not much else.Hmmmm… Did I mention that there’s over 111 different exercises in this book?
 And that’s not including their variations.
 The fact is there’s a far wider array of exercises in this book than there are machines in any gym in the world.
 Other people think it’s impossible to work certain muscle groups with bodyweight exercises.
 Wrong again.
 Every single muscle group, and some you didn’t know existed can be worked without weights—from getting rid of a pencil neck to using your shin muscles to round out your calves.
 The only limiting factor with bodyweight exercises is your creativity.
 Every weightlifting motion can be mimicked, made harder or easier, with your own bodyweight.
 And unlike those machines in the gym, there are seemingly infinite ways to vary any of my exercises, keeping your muscles guessing and growing for the rest of your life.
 For example, I detail Push Ups that even a 600-pound man (or 70 year-old woman, for that matter) could do.
 And then there’s ones, like the Planche Push Up, most professional bodybuilders won’t be able to execute without lots of practice.
 My 10-week program actu-10 YOU ARE YOUR OWN GYM

+#### 4 Why Strength Training?

 WHY STRENGTH TRAINING? (or Why Cardio Is a Waste of Your Time)